Clicker Training for Obedience

 Scent discrimination is one of the "advanced" obedience exercises, but it is actually one of the easiest to train.
 Why?
 You are working with the dog's single most acute sense: smell.
 Although the word is politically charged, in behavioral terms "discrimination" simply means a choice made on the basis of established criteria.
 In the case of scent articles, that criterion is the handler's scent ("find the one that smells like me").

-Clicking Training for Obedience: Morgan Spector
+Clicker Training for Obedience: About Morgan Spector